pcubillos/mc3/docs/api.rst

         Minimum number of samples required for grbreak to stop the MCMC.
         If grnmin > 1: grnmin sets the minimum required number of samples.
         If 0 < grnmin < 1: grnmin sets the minimum required nsamples fraction.
-    burnin: Integer
-        Number of burned-in (discarded) number of iterations at the beginning of the chains.
-    thinning: Integer
-        Thinning factor of the chains (use every thinning-th iteration) used in the GR test and plots.
     fgamma: Float
         Proposals jump scale factor for DEMC's gamma.
         The code computes: gamma = fgamma * 2.38 / sqrt(2*Nfree)